YahooArchive/mojito/docs/dev_guide/code_exs/generating_urls.rst

         };
       }, '0.0.1', {requires: ['mojito-intl-addon']});

 #.
-To display the rendered ``index`` view template when HTTP GET is called on the root path,  replace the code in ``views/index.hb.html`` with the following:
+To display the rendered ``index`` template when HTTP GET is called on the root path,  replace the code in ``views/index.hb.html`` with the following:

    .. code-block:: html